felipecruz91/k8s-java-keda-rabbitmq/README.md

 # RabbitMQ consumer and sender

 A simple docker container that will receive messages from a RabbitMQ queue and scale via KEDA.
-The receiver will receive a single message at a time (per instance), and sleep for 1 second to simulate performing work.
+The receiver will receive a single message at a time (per instance), and sleep for 10 ms to simulate performing work.
 When adding a massive amount of queue messages, KEDA will drive the container to scale out according to the event source (RabbitMQ).

 ## Pre-requisites